 I mean, how do you say no to mas tequila?

-Tequila is the newest – yet – fourth single from Dave since his first EP, Six Paths and his remixed Wanna Know featuring rapper Drake.
+Tequila is the newest – yet – fourth single from Dave since his first EP, Six Paths and his remixed Wanna Know, featuring rapper Drake.
 This track is catchy and demands attention.
-The sound is so different from the prominent young rappers that are leading today.
 Other notable tracks from Dave are Thiago SIlva and 100M’s.

-Lorde’s sophomore album, Melodrama, was released earlier in June, and we have only recently began to calm down from all of the excitement.
-Last week, Lorde released the young-and-upcoming remix to Homemade Dynamite.
-Let us just say, we were not ready.
+Lorde’s sophomore album, Melodrama, was released earlier in June 2017, and we have only recently began to calm down from all of the excitement.
+Last week, Lorde released a young-and-upcoming remix to Homemade Dynamite.
+Let us just say, we were not ready for this.

-The song is about Lorde finding someone at a party that is a lot like her and not like others.
-The other artists feed into this, all telling a short story of trying to get intimate with another person they met at a party.
+The song is about Lorde finding someone at a party that is a lot like her; someone who is not like the others.
+The other artists feed into this, all telling a short story of them trying to get intimate with another person they met at a party.
 The song is sure to get some radio play, as all of these artists are quite popular on the charts.
-While it was not a predictable collaboration, I really appreciate it, and hope to see more work like this in the future!
+While it was not a predictable collaboration, we really appreciate it!

 Tyler J. Drinnen, is the Founder and Editor in Chief of iTEM MAGAZINE,